GSA/piv-guides/pages/locally-trusted-ocsp.md

 ----------

 ## Introduction
 In Public Key Infrastructure (PKI), Online Certificate Status Protocol (OCSP) is functionally a replacement for  Certificate Revocation Lists (CRLs).
 An OCSP response, like a CRL, provides the revocation status of a certificate.
 That is, it tells you whether a given certificate has been revoked by its issuer.
-If you rely on certificate status provided by external, Internet hosted sources for critical functionality within your local network, it may make sense to ensure availability by creating a locally hosted (and locally trusted) copy of critical revocation status information using a locally trusted OCSP responder.
+If you rely on certificate status provided by external, Internet hosted sources for critical functionality within your local network, it may make sense to ensure availability by creating a locally hosted (and locally trusted) copy of critical revocation status information using a locally trusted OCSP Responder.
 Hosting this service locally can ensure clients will operate normally in the event of Internet disruptions, outages, or problems related to the remote hosting of CRLs/OCSP.

-Another important observation is that once configured, mobile clients such as laptops, tablets, and phones can leverage the locally trusted service even when remote, i.e. over the Internet, if the OCSP responder is exposed to the Internet.
+Another important observation is that once configured, mobile clients such as laptops, tablets, and phones can leverage the locally trusted service even when remote, i.e. over the Internet, if the OCSP Responder is exposed to the Internet.
 Given that clients should be able to fail over to the next revocation status source as necessary, this additional revocation source can add additional resiliency for your users both on and off the local network.
 If you wish to leverage this or possibly in the future, it is recommended that you choose a server name that can be associated with an Internet address.

 ## Security Risks
-By operating a locally trusted OCSP responder, you are assuming all risks introduced by not depending directly on the authoritative revocation status sources.
+By operating a locally trusted OCSP Responder, you are assuming all risks introduced by not depending directly on the authoritative revocation status sources.
 Certification Authorities (CAs) follow stringent requirements involving the multi-person control, extensive physical security, and hardware cryptographic modules.
 These policies and procedures are detailed in each CA's Certificate Policy (CP) and Certification Practices Statement (CPS).
-If you do not implement equivalent security controls, then your local OCSP responder becomes the weak link in the chain; the overall assurance level should effectively be reduced to that of your local configuration.
-For example, if you are validating PIV authentication certificates (hardware), but you are using software cryptographic keys on your local OCSP responder, then the assurance level of the validated certificates may be viewed as software assurance rather than hardware.
+If you do not implement equivalent security controls, then your local OCSP Responder becomes the weak link in the chain; the overall assurance level should effectively be reduced to that of your local configuration.
+For example, if you are validating PIV authentication certificates (hardware), but you are using software cryptographic keys on your local OCSP Responder, then the assurance level of the validated certificates may be viewed as software assurance rather than hardware.
 This may be perfectly acceptable for some use cases while for others it is not.
 This is a local risk decision that should receive careful consideration and shape your deployment design.

 A locally trusted OCSP Responder should never be trusted by any clients that are not explicitly configured to trust it.
 Therefore, the CA you use should by private to your organization.
 The CA and issued OCSP Responder certificates should not be trusted outside of your intended pool of clients for any purposes.